syedhali/EZAudio/README.md

 A simple, intuitive audio framework for iOS and OSX.

 # Note as of July 2, 2015
-Over the last week I've been rewriting the core components of EZAudio to be better, faster, and much more flexible.
+Over the last week I've been rewriting the core components of EZAudio to be faster and much more flexible.
 As EZAudio gets closer its 1.0 release the API has changed a little bit for each component and as a result this repo's README for the [Examples](#Examples) and [Core Components](#CoreComponents) are in a deprecated state, but will be updated tomorrow <b>July 3rd, 2015</b>.
-Happy coding!
+As of the `0.7.1` release you should be able to use EZAudio and the Amazing Audio Engine by using the `EZAudio/Core` Cocoapod (see [Using EZAudio & The Amazing Audio Engine](#AmazingAudioEngineCocoapod))

 ##Features
 ![alt text](https://s3-us-west-1.amazonaws.com/ezaudio-media/EZAudioSummary.png "EZAudioFeatures")